my23007/new_mod4/README.txt

 Limitations:
 This is a deviation from the original design proposed in the first assignment, I used my own UML class diagram for simplicity and ease in coding.
-The original one encompasses many classes and attributes and will complicate the python code, hence I used my simplified version.
+The original one encompasses many classes and attributes and will complicate the python code, hence I used my simplified version as this is for educational purpose.

 References:

+Code Quality (2021).
+Bandit Low Level Issues.
+Available from: https://docs.embold.io/bandit-low-level-issues/ [Accessed 20 May.
+2024].
 Heiland, R., Rynge, M., Vahi, K., Deelman, E. and Welch, V., 2019.
 A Guide for Software Assurance for SWIP.
+Mohialdenq, Y.M., Hussien, N.M., Baker, E.J., Joshi, K. and Mohialdenq, Y.M., 2023.
+A Comparative Analysis of Python Code-Line Bug-Finding Methods.